christiancesar/personal-finance-backend/readme.md

 This a simple personal finance application that allows users to track their expenses and income.
 The application is built using Python and FastAPI.

+# Architecture

+The application dont follow any specific architecture, but it is divided into the following components:
+- entities
+- controllers
+- services
+- repositories
+- routes
+- presenters

 ## Tools
 - Python 3.13.2
 - FastAPI